pyjarrett/OMSCS_Survival_Guide/README.md

 If you are scared of a command line, during the semester for some courses is not the time to try to "figure it out."
-You don't need to be a bash expert, but if you're not at least familiar on the surface with the [tools I've mentioned before](https://www.linkedin.com/pulse/article/guide-9-omscs-credits-full-time-employment-paul-jarrett)
-(git, grep, less, find, etc.) for most classes, you are in for a hurtful awakening.
+You don't need to be a bash expert, but if you're not at least familiar on the surface with basic Linux tools (git, grep, less, find, etc.) for most classes, you are in for a hurtful awakening.